 Barcodes for Liquor

-Barcodes for liquor products can be purchased below – if you purchase “Barcode Packages” below you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including liquors), in New Zealand and worldwide.
-For more information about barcodes for liquor bottles please see the FAQ’s at the bottom of this page.
-We have been selling barcodes to customers in New Zealand and worldwide for many years, and many of our customers are distilleries, liquor distributors, and local businesses that produce and sell liquor products.
+Barcodes for liquor products can be purchased below.
+If you purchase “Barcode Packages” below, you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including liquors) in New Zealand and worldwide.
+For more information about barcodes for liquor bottles, please see the FAQ at the bottom of this page.
+We have been selling barcodes to customers in New Zealand and worldwide for many years.
+Many of our customers are distilleries, liquor distributors, and local businesses producing and selling liquor products.

 FAQ’s about Barcodes for Liquor

-What type of barcode do I need for Liqour products?
+What type of barcode do I need for Liquor products?

-Liqour bottles in New Zealand (and most parts of the world) usually have a 13 digit “EAN-13” barcode on them.
-You can purchase this type of barcode above, and receive it by email instantly.
+Liquor bottles in New Zealand (and most parts of the world) usually have a 13-digit “EAN-13” barcode on them.
+You can purchase this type of barcode above and receive it by email instantly.

 The EAN-13 barcode is the barcode normally used in New Zealand for Liquor.
 The EAN-13 barcodes we sell are globally unique barcodes that comply with the standardised retail barcoding system used in New Zealand and worldwide.
 Our barcodes are compliant with all retail barcoding software and barcode scanners, both in New Zealand and worldwide.

-It is not a legal requirement to have a barcode on your Liquor products, however the vast majority or retailers require barcodes so its a very a good idea to get them.
-Retailers use barcodes for stocktaking purposes (so that they can easily keep track of their inventory), and to make the sales/checkout process efficient and fast.
+It is not a legal requirement to have a barcode on your Liquor products.
+However, most retailers require barcodes, so it’s an excellent idea to get them.
+Retailers use barcodes for stocktaking purposes (so that they can easily keep track of their inventory) and make the sales/checkout process efficient and fast.

 How many barcodes do I need for my Liquor products?